The Phantom Light: Production

 The opening scenes were filmed at Tan y Bwlch station on the Festiniog Railway.
-The station is actually 7.5 mi from the coast.
-The station mistress was based on Bessie Jones, who lived in the station house with her husband at the time and who was famous for dressing up in authentic Welsh costume.
-However the character portrayed in the film bore little resemblance to Bessie Jones in real life.

 Reception

+The Monthly Film Bulletin wrote: "The atmosphere is well built up and sustained, and the tension is balanced by the comic relief.
+The photography is very good, giving some fine views of Welsh landscape and of the village where the drama takes place.
+The shots of the ship Mary Fern in the fog are well done and add their full quota to creating tense expectation. ...
+Gordon Harker and Binnie Hale are well supported by the rest of the cast, especially by Herbert Lomas as the melancholy Welsh assistant keeper."

+Kine Weekly wrote: "Gordon Harker's performance, excellent in its unforced humour, contributes greatly to sound entertainment afforded by melodramatic thriller, staged in a lighthouse off the Welsh coast.
+Presentation, background and human characterisation combine successfully to prevent the story from seeming too far-fetched.
+Certainly a box-office attraction for the masses with a special appeal to the school boy. ...
+Michael Powell works up the mystery with leisure, but likewise with skill, providing with charming opening sequences of Welsh rural scenery and characters, a good contrast to the tougher and more melodramatic events at the lighthouse."

 Writing for The Spectator, Graham Greene described the film as "an exciting, simple story" and compared its plot to that of Wilfrid Wilson Gibson's poem Flannan Isle.
 Specific praise was given to actors Harker (for a "sure-fire Cockney performance") and Calthrop (whom Greene favourably compared to Charles Laughton).
-In Beacons in the Dark, film historian Robyn Ludwig praises the "suspense-thriller tone... [in which] characters inhabit an isolated, claustrophobic space in which loyalty cannot be assured, and allies and enemies cannot be easily distinguished."

 Home media

 The film has been released on Region 1 DVD by MPI along with Red Ensign (1934) and The Upturned Glass (1947).

 The film has been released on Region 2 DVD by Opening in the "Les films de ma vie" series.
 The DVD has non-removable French subtitles for the original English soundtrack.
 A digitally restored version of the film has also been released by Network DVD in Region 2.